 Rye can be drilled across a wide window while still being early to mature.
 It is particularly good at tillering and drilling can begin from early September through to the end of autumn.
 It’s recommended that seed rates are increased when drilling after the middle of October.
 It has a vigorous growth habit, out-competing weeds from the start.
 Like triticale it is an excellent crop for drought prone, light land, where its long rooting system is ideal for scavenging for water and nutrients.

-Elego is now in its 3rd year commercially in the UK and is increasing in popularity both with growers and millers.
+Elego is becoming increasing popular with both with growers and millers.
 Elego is a population winter rye variety bred by Austrian plant breeder Edeloff, one of the countries most established rye breeders.

 Elego is an early to medium maturing dual-purpose rye with a high untreated yield potential and an excellent disease resistance profile.
 The variety is tolerant of poor harvest conditions and its stable hagberg make it ideal for milling.